kokic/blog/source/_posts/2023/fukugen.md

 [^6]: In conversation.

-[^7]: There is also a simple formula to determine whether 2 is a square modulo an odd prime number.
+[^7]: There is also a simple formula to determine whether $2$ is a square modulo an odd prime number.

 [^8]: More generally, one uses the map from the quotient to the first Galois cohomology group with coefficients in roots of unity of order dividing $n$.

-[^9]: The first examples of local fields, the fields of p-adic numbers Qp for a prime number p, were introduced more than a hundred years ago by Kurt Hensel.
-In Qp infinite series in integer powers of p with integer coefficients converge and represent (non-uniquely) all its elements.
-The set of such series with non-negative powers of p forms the ring Zp of p-adic integers in which usual integers Z sit densely with respect to the p-adic topology.
-These p-adic numbers, and more generally local fields, play a very central role in modern number theory.
+[^9]: The first examples of local fields, the fields of $p$-adic numbers $\mathbb{Q}_p$ for a prime number p, were introduced more than a hundred years ago by Kurt Hensel.
+In $\mathbb{Q}_p$ infinite series in integer powers of $p$ with integer coefficients converge and represent (non-uniquely) all its elements.
+The set of such series with non-negative powers of $p$ forms the ring $\mathbb{Z}_p$ of $p$-adic integers in which usual integers Z sit densely with respect to the $p$-adic topology.
+These $p$-adic numbers, and more generally local fields, play a very central role in modern number theory.
 They deserve to be known by the reader as much as basics of quantum mechanics!

 [^10]: The closer one looks, the less one sees.

 [^11]: Teiji Takagi was the first Japanese researcher who substantially contributed to modern mathematics.
 Since his work, number theory has been a very well-respected branch of mathematics in Japan to do research in.
 There is still a certain tendency among many talented young Japanese mathematicians to study number theory.

-[^12]: The adelic ring of rational numbers is the direct product of the ring of real numbers and the ring of fractions whose numerator is in the direct product of all p-adic integers and whose denominator is a positive integer.
+[^12]: The adelic ring of rational numbers is the direct product of the ring of real numbers and the ring of fractions whose numerator is in the direct product of all $p$-adic integers and whose denominator is a positive integer.

 [^13]: In particular, to the Euler–Riemann zeta function one can relate an adelic zeta integral which can be studied using structures from class field theory and applying harmonic analysis.